-The Millennium Bostonian Hotel, located in the heart of Historic Downtown Boston next to Faneuil Hall Marketplace, offers visitors exceptional value in one of the most expensive parts of the city.
+The Bostonian Boston Hotel, located in the heart of Historic Downtown Boston next to Faneuil Hall Marketplace, offers visitors exceptional value in one of the most expensive parts of the city.

 But that's just one reason why the Millennium is the best Boston hotel near Faneuil Hall Marketplace.

 Find out the other reasons to stay at the Millennium, especially if you're interested in easy access to New England Aquarium, TD Garden, Quincy Market, the North End, and other nearby Boston attractions.

 Located in the city's Blackstone Block, a small remnant of 17th century and early 18th century Boston, the Millennium provides luxurious accommodations near Boston Harbor and the waterfront at attractive rates.

 Frette linens, pillow-top beds, in-room fireplaces in some rooms, marble bathrooms, rain shower heads, balconies (most rooms) - these luxury touches place the Bostonian Boston near the top of the luxury amenities pecking order.